danko-david/uartbus/README.md

 ![UARTBus frame and collision handling](./resources/image/collision_handling.jpg)

-A demonstration of UARTBus packages with collision handling (and retransmission) using two nodes plus one bus connector:
+A demonstration of UARTBus packages with collision handling (and retransmission) using two nodes plus one bus connector.
-(Early developement oscillogramm, timing not properly optimised)
+(This is an early development oscillogramm, timing not properly optimized)

 - Channel 1, Red: Bus wire signal 2 V/Div
 - Channel 2, Yellow: RX wire signal of the first device 1 V/Div